Brazilian Green Propolis

 And, it is quite astonishing, that while the composition of the different type of propolis differs greatly depending on its botanical origin, their biological effects are very similar.

 Baccharis dracunculifolia DC (Asteraceae) is the main botanical source used by honeybees to produce Brazilian green propolis.
 Baccharis dracunculifolia is a medical plant found in Brazil.
-It is mainly used for its antiulcer and anti-inflammatory properties, which is why the green propolis also treats ulcer and inflammatory diseases.
+It is mainly used for its antiulcer and anti-inflammatory properties.

 The overall content of this propolis type is similar to the poplar propolis, basically containing balsamic and non balsamic components.
 It contains a main part of plant derived substances and minor part of bee and pollen derived substances.
 The chemical composition is, however very different.